Binnette/bookcases-to-check/README.md

 ## Summary
 In this repository, you will find "public bookcases" exported from website : https://www.boite-a-lire.com/

 Those bookcases are mainly located in France and french speaking countries.
-You can display those bookcases in OsmAnd, JOSM, etc.
+You can display them in OsmAnd, JOSM, uMap etc.

 ### View data online
 You can view all bookcases from those data here :